Marc MacYoung?

 We find that significant, especially when you are standing between him and what he wants.

 Understanding this fundamental about the nature of violence is critical for effective de-escalation.
 If you ever lose sight of this foundation of violence, then you greatly increase your chances of being attacked.
-That is because verbal de-escalation is negotiation and communication.
+That is because verbal de-escalation is negotiate and communication.
 It is not command, control or manipulation (although all of these are important strategies within it) De-escalation is convincing the person that he cannot get what he wants through violence.
 But, if he truly wants it, the way to get it is through other means.
 That is what we mean when we say "get him choose option 2 or 3"

 Effective de-escalation also means that you are working with him to achieve something that -- while maybe it won't be exactly what he wants -- is a viable alternative.
 This leaves him the choice, co-operate with you to at least get something or lose badly.
 An example of this is our much loved line for getting someone to settle down and start behaving: Don't make it easier for me to arrest you than leave you out.
 Return to top of page